As sales managers, we feel like we’re ready to deal with anything at all.

 "Management is doing things right; leadership is doing the right things."

-Steve Lucas, the CEO of Marketo, did an exceptional job capturing the idea of a manager's role in a recent video with Allen Gannett, the CEO of TrackMaven.
-He said a manager's success is no longer about winning trophies, awards or plaudits, but about their ability to enable their teams to thrive.
+A manager’s success is no longer about winning trophies, awards or plaudits, but about their ability to enable their teams to thrive.

 Empowering and supporting your team in a time of crisis will help make your salespeople emerge more resilient than ever.